 - What about their dreams, goals and ambitions in life?

 - Make a plan to meet up soon somewhere.

 - Do you have any exciting or sad news to share?

 - Ask about their family and how they are doing.

-Use some cool stationary to make your letter more special.
+Use some cool stationery to make your letter more special.
 By stationary, we mean the paper your letter will be written on, an envelope and writing pens.
-Will you use colourful gel pens or a smart fountain pen.
+Will you use colourful gel pens or a smart fountain pen?
 What about your letter paper?
-Does a floral design suit your best friend or a more anime, cartoon style writing paper?
-The key to choosing good stationary is to know your best friend.
-Whatever their interests are try to include it in the stationary choice.
+Does a floral design suit your best friend or a more anime, cartoon-style writing paper?
+The key to choosing good stationery is to know your best friend.
+Whatever their interests are try to include them in the stationary choice.

 If your choice of writing paper has no lines, you should put a lined paper under your unlined paper.
-This will ensure that your sentences appear straight on the unlined page and not wobbling all over the page.
+This will ensure that your sentences appear straight on the unlined page and do not wobble all over the page.